As Bitcoin goes mainstream, Wall Street looks to cash in

 NEW YORK (AP) — Love cryptocurrencies or hate the very idea of them, they’re becoming more mainstream by the day.

-Cryptocurrencies have surged so much that their total value has reached nearly $2.5 trillion, rivaling the size of G7 economies like Canada’s and Italy’s, with more than 200 million users.
+Cryptocurrencies have surged so much that their total value has reached nearly $2.5 trillion, slightly more than the world’s most valuable company, Apple, and have amassed more than 200 million users.
 At that size, it’s simply too big for the financial establishment to ignore.

 Firms that cater to the world’s wealthiest families are increasingly putting some of their fortunes into crypto.
 Hedge funds are trading Bitcoin, which has big-name banks starting to offer them services around it.
 PayPal lets users buy crypto on its app, while Twitter helps people show appreciation for tweets by tipping their creators with Bitcoin.